 Cleaning Solutions at Home

 We all try to save a little money at times and some of us just prefer natural ingredients as opposed to chemical products.
-There are recipes for homemade dog ear cleaners that you can use, and I've mentioned this one already.
+There are recipes for homemade dog ear cleaners that you can use, and we've mentioned those here.

-Generally, the recommended options are to use equal parts of hydrogen peroxide, witch hazel, or apple cider vinegar with purified water.
-Alcohol is not recommended because it burns, dries the skin and causes irritations in dog's ears.
+Generally, the most common homemade ear cleaner for dogs is simply using equal parts of hydrogen peroxide, witch hazel, or apple cider vinegar mixed with purified water.
+Alcohol is not recommended for cleaning dog ears because it burns, dries the skin and will cause irritations in your pet's ears.

-Many people have great success with the apple cider vinegar option.
+Many people, including our editor Samantha, have had most success with using the apple cider vinegar option.
 As for the smell, it disappears after it evaporates.
 The important part is that it keeps your dog’s ears clean, healthy, and dry.